Heber-Stavrakas-Gaipo/Portfolio/README.md

 # Portfolio

-This initial project will be used to exercite some HTML and CSS concepts, while making public some skills.
+This initial project will be used to exercite HTML and CSS principally, as the knowlegede progresses I will introduce others concepts, technologies and languages.

+## What this one have now:
+- HTML
+- CSS
+- JavaScript
+    - Axios